alexmensch/nido/README.md

 curl -fsSL get-nido.moveolabs.com | source /dev/stdin
 ```

-For the extra cautious, you can verify the checksum of the install script below, and the download domain ownership [here](https://keybase.io/alexmensch).
+For the extra cautious, you can verify the checksum of the install script, below, and the download domain [ownership](https://keybase.io/alexmensch).

 ```bash
 shasum -a 256 get-nido.sh